devmoran/slsa/docs/use_cases.md

 BarImage from being tampered with after publication (though there may be other ways to address those concerns, such as code-signing after verification, and time-of-use verification).

-## Developer using third party software packages
+## Software consumer using third party software

 A developer using BarImage wants to ensure it hasn't been tampered with before using it.